Around Us / Capri

 of repose as this little isle...

 Thousands of tourists for centuries are drawn to this unique combination of earth, sky, light and fragrance, from this immense cliff that rises from the deep blue sea.
-The island of Capri has enchanted writers, poets and musicians, painters and movie stars.
+The island of Capri has enchanted writers, poets and musicians, painters and movie stars, therefore you should visit it at least once in your life.

 The same Roman emperors Augustus and Tiberius, two thousand years ago, chose Capri as their residence, a resting place in the intimacy of its natural beauty, where they built beautiful villas.